aaronschachter/emailer/README.md

     * If a request to our default email provider fails, attempt to send the request to the other provider instead.
     * Log all incoming requests and the Emailer response in a database or file.

-* [winston](https://www.npmjs.com/package/winston) - A library for logging messages to the console, useful for keeping :eyes: on the logs and/or debugging :mag_left:
+* [winston](https://www.npmjs.com/package/winston) - A library for logging messages to the console, useful for keeping :eyes: on the logs and/or debugging :mag:

 Besides the automatic attempt to try the other service, some other nice-to-have features include:

+* Require authentication / API key to post to the Emailer API

+* Throttle incoming API requests

+* More descriptive network error messages returned for certain issues (e.g. passing an invalid API keys.  returns `Internal Server Error`)

+* When converting the incoming `body` HTML to plain text, if a tag like a `<p>` or `<li>` is found, insert a line break at the closing tag to help readability

 * Attempt to fix invalid HTML sent through in the `body` parameter

 * Additional config variables to check if the email domain passed in the `from` parameter is valid for the current email provider